Bird-Jonathan/theme-academic-cv/content/authors/admin/_index.md

 bio: My research interests include digital innovations for physical and mental health.

 # Interests to show in About widget
-interests:
+#interests:
-  - Affective Responses
+  #- Affective Responses
-  - Immersive Technology
+  #- Immersive Technology
-  - Physical Activity and Health
+  #- Physical Activity and Health

 # Education to show in About widget
 education: